nikp123/xava/README.md

 * [Pulseaudio dev files](http://freedesktop.org/software/pulseaudio/doxygen/)
 * [Portaudio dev files](http://www.portaudio.com/)

-Only FFTW is actually required for GAVA to compile.
+Only FFTW is actually required for XAVA to compile.

 All the requirements can be installed easily in all major distros: